rks101/eglinux/README.md

 ```
 locate canary > output.txt 2>&1          <== locate command may generate many permission errors, and this redirection makes it quiet.
 ```

-Scripts use an even quieter way:
+Shell scripts use an even quieter way to discard stdout and stderr:
 ```
-command_goes_here > output.txt 2>&1 /dev/null       <== /dev/null eats everything; super cool and quiet.
+command_goes_here > /dev/null 2>&1        <== /dev/null eats everything; super cool and quiet.
 Always test it once and then go quiet.
 ```

 Note:- Using error and output redirection 2>&1 informs bash to have standard output (file descriptor 1, that is, to the terminal or a file) redirected to the same place to which standard error (file descriptor 2) is being sent.